kkots/ggxrd_freecam/README.md

 ; Hide all entities belonging to one of the fighting sides.
 This can't hide the tension/burst lightning.
 ; You can specify which exact side to hide using the sideToHide setting.
-; This makes the hidden opponent somewhat invincible to all attacks except lows hideOneOfTheSidesToggle =
+; Everyone and everything also become invulnerable to all attacks hideOneOfTheSidesToggle =

 ; This specifies which side to hide using hideOneOfTheSidesToggle.
 Specify 0 here for Player 1 Side